ibm-xaas/iaas-custom-image-ubuntu-focal/README.md

 docker-compose run packer-ubuntu-focal  ./build_image.sh
 ```

-Due to the limitation of the current packer-plugin-ibm; it's currently difficult to create custom images with multiple regions, that's doable just a little more consideration to be working on.
+Due to the limitation of the current packer-plugin-ibm; it's a little difficult to create custom images with multiple regions, that's doable just a little more consideration to be working on.
 It's good enough for now.